symfony-cmf/symfony-cmf-docs/quick_tour/the_big_picture.rst

 Now you know the request flow, you can start adding a new page.
 In the Symfony CMF Standard Edition, the data is stored in data files, which are loaded when executing the ``doctrine:phpcr:fixtures:load`` command.
-To add a new page, you just need to edit such a data file, which is located in the ``src/Acme/DemoBundle/Resources/data`` directory:
+To add a new page, edit one of the data files located in the ``src/AppBundle/Resources/data`` directory:

+TODO: replace example, simplecms bundle is not maintained anymore

 .. code-block:: yaml

-    # src/Acme/DemoBundle/Resources/data/pages.yml
+    # src/AppBundle/Resources/data/pages.yml
     Symfony\Cmf\Bundle\SimpleCmsBundle\Doctrine\Phpcr\Page:
         # ...